kwangkim/note-team-management/fedena.md

 ----
 change RAILS_GEM_VERSION in /config/environment.rb

-How to check gem list  (for ruby, ruby -v)
+How to check ? gem list
+or
+rails -v
+(for ruby, ruby -v)
 -----